ctu-vras/Lane-extraction/README.md

 ### K-Lane Detection Model
   - General: To get baseline for lane detection
-  - Person: Two people (Honza and Yana)?
+  - Person: Martin a Honza
   - Tasks:
       1. Learn how to infer the K-Lane model used in [Paper](https://arxiv.org/pdf/2110.11048.pdf)
       3. Run The model on Valeo Dataset